samchon/shopping-backend/docs/ERD.md

     >
     > When the unit is required, the customer must select the unit.
 If do
     > not select, customer can't buy it.
+    >
+    > For example, if there's a sale "Macbook Set" and one of the unit is
+    > the "Main Body", is it possible to buy the "Macbook Set" without the
+    > "Main Body" unit?
+This property is for that case.
   - `sequence`: Sequence order in belonged snapshot.

 ### `shopping_sale_snapshot_unit_options`